-Greek S finally was published, along with additional Greek manuscripts, in my 2001 doctoral dissertation.
-The dissertation aims to prove that Greek S may not be a perfect witness to IGT’s original form, but it is the earliest known Greek manuscript and, aside from its additional chapters, follows closely the readings of the early versions.
+Greek S is based on a single Ms: Cod.
+Sabait.
+259 (11th cent.).
+The Ms was first given extensive treatment in several works by S. J. Voicu (see particularly “Notes sur l’histoire du texte de l’Histoire de l’enfance de Jésus”, Apocrypha 2 , p.
+119-132), who describes the text as an “intermediate” form of IGT standing between the early versions (for it too lacks chs.
+17 and 18 and contains the speech from ch.
+6) and the other Greek recensions (as it includes chs.
+1 and 10, the latter placed between chs.
+16 and 19).
+Greek S finally was published, along with additional Greek manuscripts, in my 2001 doctoral dissertation and follow-up critical edition (De infantia Iesu euangelium Thomae graece.
+CCSA 17.
+Turnhout: Brepols, 2010).
+The dissertation and edition aim to prove that Greek S may not be a perfect witness to IGT’s original form, but it is the earliest known Greek manuscript and, aside from its additional chapters, follows closely the readings of the early versions.
 If read alongside the early versions, Greek S can be used to establish the original text of IGT with some confidence.

 The Great Childhood Deeds of our Lord and Saviour Jesus Christ